 We've also launched five community transition teams throughout B.C. to help people with opioid use disorder who have recently been discharged from a correctional facility and are at higher than average risk for fatal overdose.

-To learn more about our opioid crisis response, contact us.
+To learn more about our toxic drug crisis response, contact us.